javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 alert(str); // 0..9A..Za..z
 ```

-The special `yield*` directive in the example is responsible for the composition.
-It *delegates* the execution to another generator.
-Or, to say it simple, `yield* gen` iterates over the generator `gen` and transparently forwards its yields outside.
+The `yield*` directive *delegates* the execution to another generator.
+This term means that `yield* gen` iterates over the generator `gen` and transparently forwards its yields outside.
 As if the values were yielded by the outer generator.

 The result is the same as if we inlined the code from nested generators: